tomkep/jwasm/Readme.txt

     - directives PAGE, TITLE, SUBTITLE, SUBTTL. the directives are ignored and a warning (level 3) is displayed.
     - the following parameters of the OPTION directive:
-      - OFFSET:SEGMENT
       - NOSIGNEXTEND
       - OLDMACROS
       - EXPR16
       - READONLY
+    - optional parameter NONUNIQUE for structures is ignored.
     - types SQWORD, MMWORD, XMMWORD (MASM v8+)
     - operators LOW32, HIGH32 (MASM v8+)
-    - INVOKE doesn't support the Watcom C calling convention.
+    - INVOKE for procedures which use the Watcom C calling convention.
-    - commandline option -Zd option works with OMF output format only.
+    - commandline option -Zd option for COFF/ELF output format.
-    - commandline option -Zi is a no-op.
+    - commandline option -Zi (it's a no-op).

     c) Missing features which most likely won't be implemented:

     - %OUT directive
-    - syntax "mm(n)" and "xmm(n)" (MASM v6 and v7 only)
+    - syntax "mm(n)" and "xmm(n)" (supported by MASM v6 and v7 only)

     9. How to Create the JWasm Binaries